MThicklin/mthicklin.github.io/_posts/2020-10-30-rejection-sensitivity-dysphoria.md

 <p>When I diagnosed with ADD as a kid, my treatment was take Ritalin and work on focusing.
 During this time (Early to mid 90s), ADD was just thought to be more of a 'kid can't focus' condition.
 Not much was known about the emotional aspect of  it.
 Of course, there's every chance that I was told about the emotional ramifications but due to "lack of focus" and "being a kid", I probably zoned out.
 This, in turn, made me feel less in control and more prone to act out.</p>

 <p>As I "matured", I noticed I had a habit of reading too deep into what people said or just couldn't let stuff go.
 If something felt wrong about what they said or how they said it, it put me in a bad mood that I would dwell on.
-I felt something else had to be going on and, in a sense, I was right.  <a rel="noreferrer noopener" href="https://lmgtfy.app/?q=Rejection+Sensitivity+Dysphoria" target="_blank">Rejection Sensitivity Dysphoria</a> (RSD) is an extra factor in the background that steers me in that direction.
-While RSD is acknowledged, it's not recognized as a disorder by the <a rel="noreferrer noopener" href="https://www.psychiatry.org/psychiatrists/practice/dsm" target="_blank">DSM-V</a>.
+I felt something else had to be going on and, in a sense, I was right.  <a href="https://lmgtfy.app/?q=Rejection+Sensitivity+Dysphoria" target="_blank">Rejection Sensitivity Dysphoria</a> (RSD) is an extra factor in the background that steers me in that direction.
+While RSD is acknowledged, it's not recognized as a disorder by the <a href="https://www.psychiatry.org/psychiatrists/practice/dsm" target="_blank">DSM-V</a>.
 There isn't really a diagnosis guide for it, but that doesn't lessen the effects one can feel from it.</p>

 <p>RSD is characterized by having a sudden overt sensitivity to criticism and situations where the person may think they could get hurt emotionally.
 This can cause person to feel like they act different around others or just avoid the situations all to together.</p>